Why choose our Tax Disputes and Investigations lawyers?

 We advise individuals and companies on all aspects of investigations and enquiries undertaken by HMRC.
 The vast majority of disputes on which we are instructed settle, often on advantageous terms.
 Where settlement cannot be achieved, the team litigates.
 It has done so successfully, from the Tribunals to the Supreme Court.

-We have considerable experience of cross-border tax issues, particularly in the EU, and has had conduct of many references to the CJEU.
+We have considerable experience of cross-border tax issues, particularly in the EU, and have had conduct of many references to the CJEU.
 We are multi-lingual, advising in English, French, and German; and, in conjunction with our network of European offices, we advise clients on tax matters in France, Germany, Italy, Luxembourg and Spain.

 The team is highly-ranked in Chambers and Legal 500.
 It has more ranked contentious tax partners than any other firm in the UK.